Wednesday, September 9, 2020

 They are four uniquely strange and beautiful tales.

-Francis retells the four stories, shifting poetry to prose.
+Francis retells the four stories, shifting prose to poetry.
 He admits he can’t read the originals and that perhaps frees him from their syntax and means this in not a translation but a version.
 If you don’t know the Four Branches you are not at a disadvantage.
 If you do, the act of selection and emphasis implicit in any retelling will provide readers with much to think about.

 His basic unit is a fourteen line stanza organised syllabically.
 To help the reader follow the story marginal ‘signposts’ are included.